texonica/company-dashboard/memory-bank/activeContext.md

 ## Active Decisions
 We need to determine the best approach for:
-- CSV import and parsing strategy for Xolo financial data
+- CSV import and parsing strategy for Xolo financial data, specifically:
+  - Design of enhanced payment schema with directional and source tracking
+  - Pattern recognition rules for identifying payment sources
+  - Client name normalization algorithms for better matching
+  - Confidence scoring system for client matches
+  - UI workflow for reviewing and confirming matches
+  - Persistent mapping storage structure
 - Data model for many-to-many payment-project relationships
 - AI integration strategy using Gemini API for various features
 - LLM provider abstraction middleware design (after implementing Claude and OpenAI)
 - Subscription tracking model and integration with Chargebee
+- Chargebee webhook handling and event processing
 - Financial reconciliation workflow UI and logic
 - Implementation of the comprehensive rate limiting strategy
 - Caching strategy optimization using SWR